 Contracting in the Czech Republic: A Guide for International Contractors

-As an EU member nation in central Europe, Czech Republic can be a popular destination for international contractors looking for new client opportunities.
-Prague, the capital city, is a well-known cultural center, drawing large numbers of workers and visitors.
-When you add in the very low-income tax rates, Czech Republic begins to look appealing to foreign contractors.
+As an EU member nation in central Europe, the Czech Republic can be a popular destination for international contractors looking for new client opportunities.
+Prague, the capital city, is a well-known cultural centre, drawing large numbers of workers and visitors.
+When you add in the very low-income tax rates, the Czech Republic begins to look appealing to foreign contractors.

 Before you begin searching for Czech clients you will want to know what to expect in terms of work regulations, taxes, immigration, and business culture.
 This guide will outline those areas for you, as well as your options for structuring your contracts and payment.

 Do I need a visa to be a contractor in the Czech Republic?

 If you are an EU citizen you don’t need a visa to work in the Czech Republic, and for stays beyond 90 days, you will only need a residence permit.
 Other nationalities will need a work permit for self-employment, also known as a ‘trade license’ (or zivno) visa.

 What are the requirements for the zivno visa?

 The zivno visa has to be applied for from an embassy or consultant outside of the Czech Republic, and due to the high demand, the process can take up to four months so it’s best to plan ahead.
 There are a number of requirements, including showing a business plan that will qualify for a trade license, as well as proof of having arranged accommodation for at least a year.